cloud-elements/devportal/docs/guides/account-user-mgmt/user-managementAPI.md

   -H 'content-type: application/json' \
   ```

 ### Delete User Example Response

-  The response is empty.
+  Cloud Elements returns a code of 200 indicating success.
 You can confirm that you deleted the user with `GET /users/{id}`.